Robby Gordon Motorsports

-Robby Gordon Motorsports is a motorsports constructor owned by Robby Gordon.
-The company was formed in 2005 as a race team for Gordon's NASCAR career.
-RGM spent the years of 2005 to 2012 competing in the NASCAR Cup Series, and part-time stints in the NASCAR Xfinity Series.
+Robby Gordon Motorsports is a motorsports constructor and racing team owned by Robby Gordon.
+The company was formed in 2005 as a race team for Gordon's NASCAR career, competing in the sport from 2005 to 2012 in the Cup Series and Xfinity Series.
 While in NASCAR, the team recorded one win (at Richmond in 2004) and 30 top-ten finishes.
-After 2012, the team was restructured as a constructor for the Stadium Super Trucks.
+After 2012, Gordon shut down the team's NASCAR operations.
+RGM became the constructor of vehicles for Stadium Super Trucks, a new racing series owned by Gordon.

 NASCAR

 2000

 In 2000, after spending the 1999 season racing in Champ Car open-wheel racing, Team Gordon, owned by Robby Gordon, John Menard, and Mike Held, moved to competition in the NASCAR Cup Series; the team struggled and closed after the end of the season, with Gordon moving to drive for Morgan-McClure Motorsports.

 2004

 In 2004, Gordon and Menard bought back the former Team Menard base in North Carolina.
 There, Gordon started his own Busch Series team, deciding to run part-time for the 2004 season.
 He received a primary sponsorship from Fruit of the Loom and his team was assigned the #55.
 He had a fantastic Busch Series season, which was statistically, Gordon's best Busch Season of his career; he picked up over 15 top-ten finishes.
 He won one race that September, at Richmond in his self-owned No. 55 Fruit of the Loom/Menards/Mapei Chevrolet gaining public notice to Robby Gordon Motorsports.
 Like in the Cup Series, his first win was on an oval track rather than a road course.
 By season's end, Gordon parted ways with Richard Childress Racing, his Cup team at the time, in favor of bringing his new team up to the Cup Series.